 If your computer is running slower than ever it could be because of Startup Programs using up system resources.

 programs will be visible in the System Tray (lower right hand corner of your computer).
-Many startup programs, particularly malicious Spyware
+Many startup programs, particularly malicious Spyware and Adware

 Go to Start (lower left corner)

 Hit Enter or OK